Contents

 architecture, providing both high-performance data access as well as scalability.

-similar to that of a relational database; it exposes a hierarchical object model of
+to that of a relational database; it exposes a hierarchical object model of tables, rows,

-tables, rows, and columns.
-In addition, it contains constraints and relationships
+and columns.
+In addition, it contains constraints and relationships defined for the

 Two Step Process

-The first step is to update the dataset with new information — new
+two-step process.
+The first step is to update the dataset with new

-second step is to send the changes from the dataset to the original data
+database), the second step is to send the changes from the dataset to the original

 through to an underlying data source; you must explicitly perform this second